Kleina13/LokaHopVerk/artist.md

 <picture>
     <img src="/assets/images/rihanna_pic.JPG" alt="Artist1">
 </picture>
-Robyn Rihanna Fenty (born February 20, 1988) is a Barbadian singer, businesswoman and actress.[3]
+Robyn Rihanna Fenty (born February 20, 1988) is a Barbadian singer, businesswoman and actress.
 Regarded as a pop icon and one of the most influential contemporary recording artists, Rihanna is known for embracing versatile musical styles and reinventing her image throughout her career.

 ### Michael Bublé
 <picture>